bakins/ansible-runit-module/README.md

 Status
 =======
 I tested it a few times and it worked for me.
-This was a way to get me more into ansible and also to practive my rusty python.
+This was a way to get me more into ansible and also to practice my rusty python.